ezsystems/commerce-documentation/docs/getting_started/install_ez_commerce.md

     php -r "readfile('https://getcomposer.org/installer');" | php
     ```

-    After this you need to replace `composer` with `php -d memory_limit=-1 composer.phar` in all commands below.
+    If you do so, you must replace `composer` with `php -d memory_limit=-1 composer.phar` in all commands below.

 ## Set up authentication tokens

 See [Set up authentication tokens](https://doc.ezplatform.com/en/latest/getting_started/install_ez_enterprise/#set-up-authentication-tokens)
-in eZ Platform installation to learn how to authenticate yourself for commercial packages.
+to learn about authenticating yourself for commercial packages.

 ## Create project

-In order to install a new project using `composer create-project` to get latest version of eZ Commerce,
+In order to install a new project using `composer create-project` to get the latest version of eZ Commerce,
-you'll need to tell Composer which token to use before the project folder is created in the first place.
+you must first inform the Composer, which token to use before the project folder is created.
 This can be done in the following way:

 ``` bash